1965 and 8 months old

-It’s important to me in that click moment when you first see one of my painting that it's easy to look at and undemanding, the style has to be instantly engaging and recognisable, then I like to give you something you weren’t necessary expecting, this can be humorous, or odd, but I feel the painting really works when it’s both.
+It’s important to me in that click moment when you first see one of my painting that it's easy to look at and undemanding, the style has to be instantly engaging and recognisable, but then I like to add a little extra to think about, this can be humorous, or odd, but I feel the painting really works when it’s both.
 The struggle to get the balance right between odd and amusing is a constant battle, too odd and it’s uneasy and overwhelming, not odd enough and it lacks substance.

 I like to paint animals or invented creatures in place of humans but still discuss human concerns, habits and stories.
-The use of creatures allows me to think beyond a biased view of a given person and concentrate on their story or behaviour.
+The use of creatures gives the viewer a certain distance, which allows us to laugh at our own foibles.
+It also helps us to think beyond a biased view of a given person and concentrate on their story or behaviour.

 Whether it’s the big bull in ‘Roy’ or the bears in ‘Michael’ or the odd creatures in ‘Shave Green’, there’s an intimacy these little creatures unwittingly reveal to us as they go about their daily lives.
 Unawares and in private there’s no need for them to pretend or perform, they’re in their own world with all its trials and tribulations - and this is where I'd like the viewer to be, involved in a world that’s intimate, sometimes strange, sometimes magical but frequently echoes our own.